Uganda

 Eco Brixs is a UK registered charity and a Ugandan registered NGO.
 Since its foundation in 2017, Eco Brixs has grown to become one of the largest recycling facilities outside the capital city of Kampala - recycling over 350 tonnes of plastic waste and creating 3000 income opportunities amongst local people.
 Using this plastic, they have developed a wide range of Eco-Products that have been utilised by both the construction and healthcare sectors.

 UCDVO first visited Eco Brixs in 2022 to learn more about the organisation and the local context.
-2024 will be the first volunteering project to run in partnership with Eco Brixs.
+In 2024 we ran a successful pilot sustainability project with Eco Brixs and plan to build on that for 2025.

-Volunteers: This project is suitable for general volunteers from all backgrounds.
-May be of particular interest to engineering, sustainability students.
+This project is suitable for general volunteers from all backgrounds.
+May be especially suited to students with an interest in sustainability, education, marketing and engineering.

-Since 2010, UCDVO has placed 56 students and 11 professional tutors, the majority of whom have been selected from the UCD School of Public Health, Physiotherapy & Sports Science (SPHPSS), and School of Agriculture and Food Science as part of clinical electives.
+Since 2010, UCDVO has placed over 65 students and 12 professional tutors, the majority of whom have been from the UCD School of Public Health, Physiotherapy & Sports Science (SPHPSS), and School of Agriculture and Food Science.
 Between 2016 - 2019, UCDVO students worked alongside students from Mbarara University of Science and Technology (MUST), Uganda.

 In 2016, with support of ESTHER/ Irish Forum for Global Health grant funding, UCD School of Public Health, Physiotherapy & Sports Science established a partnership with Mbarara University of Science and Technology (MUST), Uganda, to strengthen education and research in Global Health between the two schools of Physiotherapy.

-Volunteers: Multi-disciplinary team of mostly health science students.
-Stage 3 physiotherapy students may apply to participate in the UCDVO programme as part of their elective placements.
-MSc Dietetics and BSc Nutrition students would also be well suited and may be accompanied by a clinical tutor (this is not an elective placement for nutrition/dietetics students).
+Multi-disciplinary team of health science students.
+Stage 3 and Masters physiotherapy students may apply to participate in the UCDVO programme as part of their elective placements.
+Stage 1 MSc Clinical Nutrition and Dietetics can apply to this project as part of an elective placement and will be supervised by a CORU registered Clinical Dietician.

-In partnership with the Irish Society in Uganda we are undertaking a pilot project for 4 weeks (June 2024) The purpose of this pilot project is to explore the value, benefit, acceptability and feasibility of a UCDVO Sports Project (GAA focused) in Uganda.
+In collaboration with the Irish Society in Uganda and UCD SPHPSS (BSc Sports and Exercise Management), we plan to undertake a pilot project for 4 weeks (June 2025).
+The purpose of this pilot project is to explore the value, benefit, acceptability and feasibility of a UCDVO Sports Project (GAA focused) in Uganda.

-Going forward, the objectives of the GAA sports programme, which is supported by the Irish Society, is to:
+The objectives of the GAA sports programme, which is supported by the Irish Society in Uganda is to:

 1. Provide school children, regardless of the socio-economic standing, with a quality sports programme.
 It is envisaged that this programme will build physical fitness and skills, but also mental and social wellbeing.
 There will be a key focus on promoting the programme to girls, due to the known benefits of sports but also the knowledge of high dropout/ non-participation of girls in sport globally.